What is Project ECHO?

 Published data demonstrates that patients who received care from providers mentored using the ECHO methodology had outcomes as good or better than those treated at specialized referral hospitals, which has largely been credited to leveraging the patient‐centered medical home model.

-There are currently over 560 hubs worldwide in more than 30 countries on six continents for nearly 70 diseases and conditions.
+There are currently over 300 hubs worldwide in more than 37 countries on nearly 72 diseases

 How is the AAP involved?